-Philippe Dubois: Focusing on Green Chemistry
+Philippe Dubois: A Life Dedicated to Green Chemistry

 An advocate for green and responsible chemistry, Professor Philippe Dubois is an internationally renowned researcher in chemistry and materials science, particularly for his cutting-edge research on bioplastics.
-These innovative processes have led to numerous patented applications in industry, highlighting the essential role of chemistry in the ecological transition.
+These innovative processes have led to numerous patented industrial applications, highlighting the essential role of chemistry in the ecological transition.
 As President and Rector ofthe University of Mons (UMons), located in French-speaking Belgium, he places equal importance on his institution’s international reputation and the well-being of its students, faculty, and researchers.
 He was awarded an honorary doctorate from the University of Montpellier on January 31, 2024.

 At the intersection of synthetic chemistry and materials engineering

-Promoting research and the transfer of knowledge
+Promoting Research and the Transfer of Knowledge

 Strong collaborative ties